Interferencias/interferencias.github.io/_posts/2017-12-17-ss-5-network-capture-probe.md

 author: terceranexus6
 image:
   feature: banners/header.jpg
-tags: network nsm security english hacking raspberrypi
+tags: networking nsm seguridad hacking raspberry-pi
 ---

 Recently something amazing was added in my university's library: you can ask not only for for books but also for electronic programming bundles such as Raspberry or Arduino kits.
 I decided to take a Raspberry Pi kit in order to make an experiment: a **network capture probe**.